Review-Corral/review-corral/backend/README.md

  will give you an installation `access_token`.
 5. Use the installation access token to hit `https://api.github.com/app/installations` where you will get the information about the installed apps.

+## Dockerizing
+Got the docker image working, but live updating isnt' working.
+Need to get the saved files to map over to the container somehow.